In This Article

 Here's what changed:

 - Cyber insurance underwriters check device management.
-Carriers now ask whether you enforce BitLocker encryption, require minimum OS versions, and block jailbroken devices.
+Carriers now ask whether you enforce BitLocker encryption, require minimum operating system versions, and block jailbroken devices.
 Gaps in device compliance translate directly to higher premiums or denied claims.

 - Breach costs punish the unprepared.
-Organizations without Zero Trust controls pay 38% more per breach on average.
-For a financial institution handling nonpublic personal information, a single unmanaged laptop can turn a $3M incident into a $5M one.
-For deeper context on how unmanaged endpoints undermine your security investment, see our companion article on the Zero Trust blind spot.
+Organizations with mature zero-trust postures (which depend on enforced device compliance) consistently report lower per-incident costs than those without.
+For a financial institution handling nonpublic personal information, a single unmanaged laptop can turn a three-million-dollar incident into a five-million-dollar one.
+For deeper context on how unmanaged endpoints undermine your security investment, see our companion article on the zero-trust blind spot.

 The question for CIOs and CISOs isn't whether to enforce device compliance.
 It's how quickly you can get there without disrupting operations.